 - 1 tablespoon cornstarch

-About half an hour before serving, mix together 3 tablespoons of the broth from the stew with 1 tablespoon of cornstarch, and add it back to the slow cooker.
+- About half an hour before serving, mix together 3 tablespoons of the broth from the stew with 1 tablespoon of cornstarch, and add it back to the slow cooker.
 Turn the heat up to high, stir and cover.
+Continue cooking for the remaining 30 minutes.